jaintj95/jaintj95/README.md

 ***[OpenMined](https://github.com/openmined),** Remote (Freelancing)*

+Role: Private AI Course Mentor

+(January 2021 - Present)

+-	OpenMined's Private AI Course series was designed to educate everyone on the impact of privacy in every industry and how to build real-world products with privacy-preserving AI technology

 Role: Research Engineer

 (April 2020 - July 2020)

 - OpenMined's Research Programme involves collaboration between Research Engineers and Research Scientists for researching and publishing papers on Machine Learning under the umbrella of OpenMined.
-- I collaborated with a Research Scientist on a paper related to Federated Learning.
+- I collaborated with a Research Scientist on a paper related to Federated Machine Learning.
 The goal was to perform a distributed injection of adversarial samples during the training phase to successfully poison the final model aggregated at the central server.

 ## Machine Learning Mentor